edhowland/viper/Bugs.md

 ## Make massive fixes to README.md.
 Many things ther are now deprecated or removed. *

+Note: Much of this has been done in version 2.0.13.a

 ## read command should work more like its Bash cousin *